matn7/Google-Platform-Notes/flashcard/SystemDesign.md

 before being moved to the back of the queue.
 e) Multilevel Queue: Processes are divided into different queues based on some criteria (e.g. priority, type), and different scheduling algorithms are applied to each queue.
-f) Multilevel Feedback Queue :Is an extension of the multilevel queue scheduling algorithm, but process can move between queues.
+f) Multilevel Feedback Queue: Is an extension of the multilevel queue scheduling algorithm, but process can move between queues.

 288) What resource process needs and thread needs?
 Answer: A resource is any item or capability that a computer system uses, such as memory, disk space, or network bandwidth.